 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed transference and countertransference as they relate to cross-cultural counseling.
+In the last section, we discussed transference and countertransference as they relate to cross-cultural counseling.
 Regarding transference, we discussed the traditional analytical framework of the primary caretaker as used in traditional counseling experiences, and compared it to the more appropriate cultural framework that may be necessary in cross-cultural counseling experiences.
 Regarding countertransference, we discussed the importance of the therapist’s ability to recognize countertransference as well as the importance of admitting one’s own racist attitudes and ethnic stereotypes.

-On the rest of this track we will discuss three important issues in multicultural group counseling.
+In the rest of this section, we will discuss three important issues in multicultural group counseling.
 The three issues that we will discuss are, 1.
 Heterogeneous Versus Homogeneous Groups, 2.
 Projective Identification in Multicultural Groups, and 3.
 Racial/Cultural Identity Development in Groups.
 Have you started a multicultural group or are you considering starting one?
 Have you considered these issues and the ethical implications they may have on your group’s effectiveness?

 Ethics - Three Important Issues in Multicultural Group Counseling

 I have found that these two attitudes oversimplify the problem, though.
 As such, heterogeneity and homogeneity may be considered in light of the group’s purpose and along different dimensions.
 According to Yalom, therapists forming groups should strive for heterogeneity in conflict areas and homogeneity in ego strength.
 Group members with a lot of disparity in their ability to handle conflict, obviously, may find it extremely difficult to achieve cohesiveness.